 Update Vehicle Insurance

 We drove both vehicles to Harrison’s Body Shop about 7 miles away for the inspection.
 The inspector drove the Jeep Wrangler and tested all the lights and functions.
-He also rode in the RV and asked us to use the lights, horn, and windshield wipers to make sure they were in working order.
+He also rode in our Class A RV and asked us to use the lights, horn, and windshield wipers to make sure they were in working order.
 The inspection for both vehicles took about 30 minutes.

 Once the inspection was complete, we received a Texas Department of Public Safety Vehicle Inspection Report for each vehicle good for 90 days to get our vehicles registered.